 The Plum Blooms in Winter

-Join Linda’s newsletter and get a front-row seat for all the book launch action!
+Join Linda’s quarterly newsletter and get a front-row seat for all the book launch action.

 Score a chance at monthly drawings and prizes.

-Be the first to get news on launch events, access to sample chapters and pre-launch discounts.
+Be the first to get news on launch events, access to Advance Reader Copies and pre-launch discounts.